 Direct-To-Implant Breast Reconstruction – Post-Mastectomy Reconstruction – Scottsdale, AZ

 Instead of using autologous tissue to reconstruct their breasts right after a mastectomy, some women may be candidates for direct-to-implant breast reconstructive surgery, or a “one-step” reconstruction.
-Our plastic and reconstructive surgeons, Dr. Matatov and Dr. Torabi both offer direct-to-implant reconstruction for patients having a nipple, areola, and/or skin sparing mastectomies, who do not wish to increase their breast size, are nonsmokers, and who will not require radiation therapy after the procedure.
+Our plastic and reconstructive surgeons, Dr. Matatov, Dr. Torabi, and Dr. Tessler offer direct-to-implant reconstruction for patients having a nipple, areola, and/or skin sparing mastectomies, who do not wish to increase their breast size, are nonsmokers, and who will not require radiation therapy after the procedure.
 During a private consultation at our office at Aesthetic and Restorative Breast Center, we will discuss all of the options available to you even if you are recently diagnosed and just starting to plan out your treatment.

 If saline or silicone implants are chosen, then implant shape, size and type of implant will be discussed thoroughly to achieve an aesthetically pleasing, and natural result.
 Call today and schedule your consultation appointment.

 SPECIAL SKILLS & TRAINING

 In the majority of women undergoing this procedure, a two-step reconstructive procedure is performed.
 However, in selected patients, this procedure can be performed in a single operation at the time of the mastectomy.
 An implant is used to reconstruct the breast with the support of a regenerative tissue matrix.
 Even though there have been great improvements to silicone implants, capsular contracture and implant migration remain a real risk after implant reconstruction, and this may necessitate revision surgeries in the future.